davidbarone/Dbarone.Net.Mapper/README.md

 ### Mapping Process
 The MapOne() method works as follows:
-- A SourceType and DestinationType are provided to the MapOne method.
+- A SourceType and TargetType are provided to the MapOne method.
 - A source object is also provided to the MapOne method.
 This must be an object that can be assigned to SourceType, but can be a subtype.
 Note that if a sub type instance is provided, the mapper will still only map members based on SourceType.
 - A check is made that the SourceType has been registered.
 The source type can be any registered type, including interface types.
-- A check is made that the DestinationType has been registered.
-The destination type must be a concrete (non abstract) class, cannot be an interface, and the type must have a parameterless constructor.
+- A check is made that the TargetType has been registered.
+The target type must be a concrete (non abstract) class, cannot be an interface, and the type must have a parameterless constructor.
-- If SourceType and DestinationType are registered, then a full memberwise map will be carried out (see below).
+- If SourceType and TargetType are registered, then a full memberwise map will be carried out (see below).
-- If the SourceType or DestinationType have not been registered, a second check is made in the TypeConverters registry.
-If a source and destination TypeConverter match is found, then a simple type conversion mapping is performed (see below)
+- If the SourceType or TargetType have not been registered, a second check is made in the TypeConverters registry.
+If a source and target TypeConverter match is found, then a simple type conversion mapping is performed (see below)

 ### TypeConversion Mapping Process
 In a typeconversion mapping process, a converter method is called, passing in the source object.
-The converter method is then resposible for returning an object of type DestinationType.
+The converter method is then resposible for returning an object of type TargetType.
 No memberwise mapping takes place, and no recursive mapping of child objects takes place.
 This type of mapping should only be reserved in cases where you want to apply very simple mapping or type conversions on simple (e.g. native) types.

 ### Memberwise Mapping Process
-The memberwise mapping process is the full mapping process, and involves recusively mapping each connected member between source and destination types.
+The memberwise mapping process is the full mapping process, and involves recusively mapping each connected member between source and target types.

 ### Validation Process
 Validation takes place in multiple places: